-AUX Wire (White Signal Wire)
+AUX Wire (Brown/Red/White)

 The Auxiliary or "AUX" wire allows you to adjust a setting "on-the fly" using an auxiliary channel on your receiver.
 The AUX wire function is programmable via Castle Link.
+This must be plugged into the receiver to obtain the full 20-amp peak capability of the Cobra 5's BEC.